sanketjaswal/CovidCompass/README.md

 * Hover over countries in world svg to get the country name
 * Click the country for more details
 * To get all the statistics of countries, stats nav is provided in navbar
-* To search a cpountry, use the search bar in navbar in bottom left cornor
+* To search a country, use the search bar in navbar in bottom left cornor